vidur0001/-Video_Forgery_Detection_Using_Machine_Learning/README.md

 python run_complete_pipeline.py
 ```

-**⚠️ Note:** The trained model file (`forgery_model_enhanced.keras` - 94.71 MB) is not included in this repository due to GitHub file size limits.
+**Note:** The trained model file (`forgery_model_enhanced.keras` - 94.71 MB) is not included in this repository due to GitHub file size limits.
 You need to train the model first by running the pipeline above.

 **That's it!** The system will:
 1. Generate training data automatically